HappY-FaceS/Safar/README.md

  ```

- - Once you've added your DB config as listed above,go to the src folder from your terminal and excute the command `npx seqelize db:create`
+ - Once you've added your DB config as listed above,go to the src folder from your terminal and excute the command `npx sequelize db:create`
  and then execute

  `npx sequelize db:migrate`